yiweilu0120/travel-intent-classification/docs/training_samples.md

         'reviewtags' AS sample_source,
         CASE
             WHEN h.travel_type LIKE '%"TravelType","values":["出差"%'
-                THEN 'Errand-BusinessTrip'
+                THEN 'NecessaryPurpose-BusinessTrip'
             WHEN h.travel_type LIKE '%"TravelType","values":["情侣"%'
-                THEN 'Travel-Couple'
+                THEN 'LeisureTravel-Couple'
             WHEN h.travel_type LIKE '%"TravelType","values":["家庭亲子"%'
-                THEN 'Travel-FamilyParentChild'
+                THEN 'LeisureTravel-FamilyParentChild'
             WHEN h.travel_type LIKE '%"TravelType","values":["朋友"%'
-                THEN 'Travel-Friends'
+                THEN 'LeisureTravel-Friends'
             ELSE NULL
         END AS scene_label,
         CASE